by Andrew Grandahl

 So what exactly would TaaS look like?
 Imagine a service like Uber, but rather than contracting out to individual drivers who own their own cars, the company itself owns a massive fleet of cars, and the drivers are autonomous computers.
 Imagine you could summon any one of those self-driving cars via an app on your phone, and that it could pull up to your doorstep smoothly and powered by clean electricity.

-The amount of use that company would be getting out of each car it uses would increase by tenfold, as it could be used any hour of the day.
-The actual durability and maintenance on the cars would also increase by many times, as electric cars have vastly fewer moving parts than traditional cars powered by internal combustion.
+The amount of use that company would be getting out of each car would increase by tenfold, as it could be used any hour of the day.
+The actual durability and maintenance on the cars would also increase by many times, as electric cars have vastly fewer moving parts than traditional cars powered by internal combustion engines.
 As a result, a fleet of vehicles would require significantly less maintenance, and cars will eventually have drastically extended lifespans between 500,000 and 1,000,000 miles as technology and reliability improve even further.

-Now imagine that this technology and it’s financial accessibility become so widespread and so affordable, that it no longer becomes economically advantageous for individuals to own their own car.
+Now imagine that this technology and its financial accessibility become so widespread and so affordable, that it no longer becomes economically advantageous for individuals to own their own car.
 Picture corporate advertising in the car and government subsidies for public transportation programs lowering the price until it eventually (as the report projects), becomes free, at least for those willing to share their ride with others.
 And as people transition from private car ownership to TaaS, more and more self driving cars fill roads with traffic, weather, and safety updates occurring in mere milliseconds, creating a hyper efficient, far safer, and much faster commute for everyone.

 Sounds too good to be true?
 To quote Seba and Arbib; “We think the scenarios we lay out to be far more probable than others currently forecast.
 In fact, we consider these disruptions to be inevitable.”